 After 47 years of marriage, during which she had worked for many charitable causes side by side with her husband, Mary O’Connor died in 1901.
 She was buried in Section N of Saint Mary Catholic Cemetery, Allegheny County.
 About the same time John retired from active management of his liquor house and son Edward took over.
 As he aged, O’Connor suffered from a gradual loss of energy and muscle strength, eventually dying in 1912 at 86.
 He was buried beside his wife in St. Mary Cemetery.

 John died as he lived, still residing above the liquor business he had founded more than sixty years earlier -- the source of the funds that fueled his philanthropy.
 In death he continued as a benefactor to the needy, willing the greater part of his estate to charitable organizations.
-The liquor house was continued by Edmund O’Connor until shut down by National Prohibition in 1919.
+The liquor house was continued by Edward O’Connor until shut down by National Prohibition in 1919.

 As a final word, a biographer of John O’Connor provided this memorial: “The warmth and generosity of his nature found its outlet in the performance of countless small deeds of kindness and in larger benefactions almost beyond number.”